mage-os/mage-os-website/src/pages/get-involved.md

 - Directly support ongoing development of the Mage-OS platform
 - Get a vote in Mage-OS elections, resolutions, and direction

 Rates and levels will be announced soon!
+Join [our email list](/newsletter) or [Discord](https://discord.gg/nvZDVA2NdC) to get notified.

 ## Support Mage-OS as a Company

 If Mage-OS or Magento is important to you or your company, we encourage you to support the organization!
 This involves higher fees, but also gives you exposure.
 And everyone likes exposure, right?

 Rates and levels will be announced soon!
+Join [our email list](/newsletter) or [Discord](https://discord.gg/nvZDVA2NdC) to get notified.

 ## Contribute